 About Us

-The Telehealth Certification Institute, LLC, delivers comprehensive telehealth training and consultation services to a global network of healthcare organizations and professionals.
+Telehealth Certification Institute delivers comprehensive telehealth training and consultation services to healthcare professionals globally.

 We provide healthcare organizations and clinicians with the ethical, legal, technological, and clinical framework for conducting telehealth sessions effectively.

-Through TCI’s online CE marketplace of over 200 courses (including the popular TeleMental Health Training Certificate program), over 45,000 providers have been trained.
-The Telehealth Certification Institute has proudly equipped healthcare clinicians, educators, and medical practitioners to serve their communities, increasing patient access, and provider flexibility.
+Through our online CE marketplace of over 250 courses (including the popular TeleMental Health Training Certificate program), over 55,000 providers have been trained.
+The Telehealth Certification Institute has proudly equipped healthcare clinicians, educators, and medical practitioners to serve their communities, increasing patient access and provider flexibility.

-As part of its mission to serve the community, the Telehealth Certification Institute offers regular free webinars and continuing education opportunities for telehealth professionals.
-TCI’s strong reputation has been molded by its consultees, their healthcare and education networks, and thousands of satisfied alumni.
+As part of our mission to serve the community, Telehealth Certification Institute offers regular free webinars and continuing education opportunities for telehealth professionals.
+Our strong reputation has been molded by our consultees, their healthcare and education networks, and thousands of satisfied alumni.

 Providers Trained